ge0rg/samsung-nx-emailservice/README.md

 # Flask-based Samsung NX Camera Upload Server

-This code emulates Samsung's NX email service.
+This code emulates Samsung's NX email and social media upload service.
 It will not send an email but merely store the uploaded files in a local folder and print the email details.

 This can be used to forward the "sent" images to a photo gallery, actually send emails or whatever.